shmugoh/sv-dlp/README.md

 sv-dlp is a panorama scraper for various street view platforms.

-This project has been made for educational purposes and all content downloaded is owned by their respective authors.
+This project has been made for educational purposes and all content scraped from is owned by their respective authors.

 ## **Features**